About the JL Audio XD700/5v2

 Control Panel Cover: The XD700/5v2 features a brushed aluminum Control Panel Security Cover which protects and hides the amplifier's controls.
 When installed, the cover ensures that the amplifier's settings are not accidentally changed while creating a clean aesthetic look for the amplifier and your installation.
 The control panel security cover is pre-installed at the factory and must be temporarily removed to access the amplifier's controls.
 The security cover is secured by two 2.5mm hex-head screws.

 Simplified Gain Setting: This XDv2 Series amplifier makes setting the gain level of the amp via the input sensitivity control very simple.
-All you need is Digital AC Voltmeter and a CD Test Disc with a sine-wave test-tone recorded at 0 dB reference level in the frequency range to be amplified for that set of channels (50 Hz for subwoofers, 1 kHz for a midrange application).
+All you need is Digital AC Voltmeter and a CD Test Disc (both sold separately) with a sine-wave test-tone recorded at 0 dB reference level in the frequency range to be amplified for that set of channels (50 Hz for subwoofers, 1 kHz for a midrange application).
 Each pair of inputs has a separate Input Sensitivity control.

 Flexible Input Section And Active Crossover Network: The XD700/5v2 amplifier provides a flexible input section and a comprehensive crossover network to fine tune your system effectively and accurately.
 This 5-channel amplifier is divided into three separate sections (CH1&2, CH3&4, and SUB), each with their own crossover: